thriveweb/glass/content/pages/about.md

       Tapes and Auditions and as a talented writer she has a blog on our website.
 Whilst always offering a smile and words of advice to any talent needing some help.
 She is a great mentor to the Glass kids.
 Chelsea is a wonderful asset to the Glass Team.
+She does all this Whilst studying and attending the Warehouse Acting Workshops weekly and Voice and Performance training.
     image: /images/uploads/chelsea-her-shadow.jpg
     leftAlign: true
     subTitle: Intern